m15a/fnldoc/doc/src/fnldoc/argparse/cooker.md

 - `:key`: The corresponding key in the `config` object, i.e., `.fenneldoc`.
 - `:description`: a line that explain the flag, which will be shown in help.
-- `:value`: If the flag is on, this value will be set.
-- `:consume-next?`: If this is truthy, the next command line argument will be set to the `:value`, possibly after doing `:preprocess` and `:validate`.
+- `:value`: If the flag is not nil, this value will be set; otherwise, the next command line argument will be set to the `:value`, possibly after calling `:preprocessor` and `:validator`.
-- `:preprocess`: A function that converts the next command line argument string to the `:value`.
+- `:preprocessor`: A function that converts the next command line argument string to the `:value`.
 Only used for number flags.
-- `:validate`: A function that checks if the `:value` is valid.
-This will be called after `:preprocess` is done.
+- `:validator`: A function that checks if the `:value` is valid.
+This will be called after `:preprocessor` is called.
 Only used for category and number flags.

 **Table of contents**